andreabellavia/andreabellavia.github.io/README.md

 [@andreabellavia](https://twitter.com/andreabellavia?lang=en)

-<a href="bellavia_usdohad2018.pdf">Download File</a>

 ## Research

 In this page you will find the link to several talks and presentations related to my current and past research.

- - Integrating methods for environmental mixtures in mediation analysis, SER talk, June 2018
+ - <a href="bellavia_usdohad2018.pdf">Integrating methods for environmental mixtures in mediation analysis</a>, UsDOHaD, October 2018, SER talk, June 2018

+ - <a href="bellavia_usdohad2018.pdf">Quantifying the contribution of wnvuironmental factors in health disparities</a>, UsDOHaD, October 2018

  - Statistical approaches for environmental mixtures, June 2018